|Nutritional Guidelines (per serving)|

 |Saturated Fat 15g||75%|

 |Total Carbohydrate 56g||20%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-A Victoria Sponge is the classic cake of the British kitchen.
-Furious debate abounds on how to make one, and there is much competition on who can bake the best.
-Though this traditional cake is seen as the perfect afternoon tea treat, it also can have a place on your festive table when warmed through with delicious spices reminiscent of Christmas.
+A Victoria sponge is the classic cake of the British kitchen.
+Furious debate abounds on how to make one and there is much competition on who can bake the best.
+Though this traditional cake is seen as the perfect afternoon tea treat, it also can have a place on your festive table when warmed through with the delicious spices reminiscent of Christmas.

-The traditional Christmas cake is much-loved, but for some, it can be a little heavy, being as rich as it is with dried fruits, brandy and spices.
-This Christmas Spiced Victoria Sponge Cake, therefore, perfectly suits those who prefer a lighter confection.
+The traditional Christmas cake is much-loved, but for some, it can be a little heavy, being as rich as it is with dried fruits, brandy, and spices.
+This Christmas spiced Victoria sponge cake, therefore, perfectly suits those who prefer a lighter confection.
 The spices will make the cake a little darker than the usual cake.
-Unlike the rich fruit cake, the sponge does not keep very well but is so irresistible I doubt you would want it to.
+Unlike the rich fruit cake, the sponge does not keep very well, but is so irresistible it's doubtful you would want it to.

 - 3 large room temperature eggs

 - 1 1/2 cup/300 g caster sugar